If I become disabled or severely injured, will I need to continue paying for my life insurance premiums?

 - You’ll also be required to provide information from your doctor that proves your disability.

-- Though a six-month waiting period normally applies, you won’t have to repeatedly endure this waiting period if you have a recurring disability.
+- Recurring vs new disabilities.
+Though a six-month waiting period normally applies, you won’t have to repeatedly endure this waiting period if you have a recurring disability.
 However, if you develop a new disability that is completely unrelated to an earlier problem, you will once again have to sit out the six-month period.

-- If you work in a high-risk profession that regularly sees you exposed to risky or hazardous situations, for example if you’re a nurse or if you work underground in a mine, it may be more difficult to attach a waiver of premium to your life insurance policy.
+- High risk professions.
+If you work in a high-risk profession that regularly sees you exposed to risky or hazardous situations, for example if you’re a nurse or if you work underground in a mine, it may be more difficult to attach a waiver of premium to your life insurance policy.

 - Consider whether or not you need a waiver of premium on your policy.
 If you plan to be paying life insurance premiums for the rest of your life, this can be a very wise investment.

-- Compare life insurance policies with waiver of premium feature
+- Make a careful comparison.
+Compare life insurance policies with waiver of premium feature